great-northern-diver/loon/Tcl/README.md

 ## With the load.tcl script

-You can start load the `loon` package and the `olive` and `iris` data set used in the *learn* section of the
+You can start load the `loon` package and the `olive` and `iris` data used in the *learn* section of the
 [web manual](http://waddella.github.io/loon/learn_Tcl_intro.html) by
-running in the terminal
+running the following command in the terminal (make sure to set your working directory accordingly)

 ~~~
 tkcon load.tcl